Using statistical and algorithmic techniques to give computer systems the ability to "learn" from data, without being explicitly programmed.

 If you are a prospective or newly admitted new freshman, freshman connection, or transfer student and would learn more about applying to join FIRE Capital One Machine Learning, please find the program application information here.

-Upon the completion of the FIRE Capital One Machine Learning stream experience, students will also have the opportunity to receive recommendation help them succeed in their next steps, such as becoming an accredited AMP peer mentor, be hired at a company and startup, be recruited as a student researcher, or be admitted as a graduate student at our university or beyond.
+Upon the completion of the FIRE Capital One Machine Learning stream experience, students will also have the opportunity to become an accredited AMP peer mentor, and receive recommendation help them succeed in their next steps, such as be hired at a company and startup, be recruited as a student researcher, or be admitted as a graduate student at our university or beyond.

-If you are prospective academic, industry, or government partner and would like to collaborate with FIRE Capital One Machine Learning on a research project, please find the collaboration information here.
+If you are prospective academic, industry, or government partner, and would like to collaborate with FIRE Capital One Machine Learning on a research project, or would like to provide sponsorship of your products or services, sponsorship of your funds, please find the collaboration and sponsorship information here.

 Email: [email protected]

 Location: 3136 A.V.
 Williams Building, University of Maryland, College Park